Giffy/Data_analysis_of_mobile_phone_data/README.md

-# Data analysis using PyMongo to connect to MongoDB<br> and Pandas
+# Data analysis of mobile phone data using PyMongo<br>

 ### Study about:<ol><li>"Market share of carriers",<li>"Signal quality in 4 main catalan cities"<li>and "Mobile phone coverage in Barcelona"